Alex Faedo: Detroit Tigers

 Fully recovered from surgery, Faedo started the 2022 season back in Lakeland where he posted a 2.53 ERA in three appearances for the Flying Tigers before being sent to the Triple-A Toledo Mud Hens.
 After making just one start for Toledo, he was called up to the Tigers on May 4 and made his major league debut in the second game of a doubleheader against the Pittsburgh Pirates.
 He started and pitched five innings, allowing eight hits, two earned runs and one walk, while striking out one batter.
 He left the game with the score tied 2–2, receiving a no-decision.
 After making two starts, Faedo was returned to Toledo.
 He was brought up again by the Tigers on May 16, following an injury to Michael Pineda, starting in the May 16 game against the Tampa Bay Rays, near his childhood home, and gave up just one run in 5 2/3 innings.
 In his next start on May 22, Faedo earned his first major league win, allowing two runs in 5 1/3 innings against the Cleveland Guardians.
 Once Pineda returned from the injured list on July 1, Faedo was optioned back to Toledo.
 Faedo later suffered a right hip injury and missed the remainder of the season.

 Faedo was optioned to Triple-A Toledo to begin the 2023 season.
 He was called up to the Tigers again on May 7.
 For the major league club in 2023, Faedo made 15 appearances (12 starts), posting a 2–5 record with a 4.45 ERA and 58 strikeouts in 64 2/3 innings.

 Faedo began the 2024 season in the Tigers bullpen.
-Aside from serving as an opener on 6 games, Faedo spent the majority of the season pitching out of the bullpen.
+Aside from serving as an opener in 6 games, Faedo spent the majority of the season pitching out of the bullpen.
 In 37 games, he recorded a 3.61 ERA with 55 strikeouts over 57 1/3 innings.
 Faedo was placed on the injured list with a right shoulder strain on August 22, and it was announced the next week that he had been ruled out for the remainder of the season.

 On January 29, 2025, Faedo was designated for assignment by Detroit.